Atlantic Tropical Update – Sunday 10/5/25 – 800 AM EDT/1200 UTC

 https://www.voipwx.net/qilan/nhcwx/list_VOIP_records1?auth=OK

-Here are the VoIP Hurricane Net Plans for Hurricane Oscar as of Sunday 10/20/24 at 910 AM EDT:
+Here are the VoIP Hurricane Net Plans for Imelda as of Wednesday Morning 10/1/25 at 800 AM EDT:

-The VoIP Hurricane Net will activate at 1 PM EDT Sunday Afternoon through 8 PM Sunday Evening for Hurricane Oscar and impacts to Eastern Cuba.
+The VoIP Hurricane Net will activate at 2 PM EDT Wednesday Afternoon through Thursday Morning for Hurricane Imelda and impacts on Bermuda.
 The net, on *WX_TALK* Echolink conference node: 7203/IRLP 9219 system and other VoIP radio systems via the KC5FM-R node is supporting WX4NHC, the Amateur Radio station at the National Hurricane Center in Miami Florida.
+Note during overnight hours Wednesday Evening into Thursday Morning, we will be in an activation monitoring mode for any stations that call on the system.
+WX4NHC will also be active with their Amateur Radio Station as well during this timeframe.

 Any pictures or videos of wind damage, river/stream/urban/storm surge flooding etc. can be sent to our voipwxnet Facebook and Twitter feeds or the following email address: pics@nsradio.org and credit will be given to the Amateur Radio Operator, weather spotter or individual that took the photos and media and be shared with the Amateur Radio team at the National Hurricane Center and other agencies and outlets.